fetchq/node-client/README.md

 that does exactly as the code before.

-`client.init` will apply all the provided configuration to the _FetchQ db_:
+`client.init` will apply all the provided configuration to the _Fetchq db_:

 - create missing queues
 - apply queue related settings